 Tolerant of Poor Soils

-Mimosa tree will grow in a wide range of soil types, including poor, alkaline soils.
+A mimosa tree will grow in a wide range of soil types, including poor, alkaline soils.
 A well-draining soil enhanced with 2 to 4 inches of organic matter such as shredded leaves, peat moss or dehydrated manure is ideal.
 Mimosa tree tolerates salty soils but will suffer if planted in a garden with direct maritime exposure.
 The tree does well in high summer temperatures and will tolerate drought, though weekly waterings during dry periods will boost growth.
-Fertilizer is not necessary for this tree: Plants for a Future notes that in highly fertile soils, the tree produces soft growth which is susceptible to frost damage.
+Fertilizer is not necessary for this tree:some experts advise that in highly fertile soils, the tree produces soft growth which is susceptible to frost damage.

 Watch for Wilt Disease

-Mimosa tree may be propagated by seed.
+A mimosa tree may be propagated by seed.
+Propagation with mimosa tree seeds is the easiest way to grow a mimosa tree because you'll have control over the conditions of the tree's life from the very beginning.
 To aid in germination, scratch the surface of the hard seed with a file or knife and soak in boiling water or sulfuric acid.
 Let the seed cool for 24 hours, then plant directly in a sunny area of the garden during the growing season.
+You will need to ensure that the seedling gets a significant amount of water early on, and enough sunlight to sustain it.
 Established mimosa trees often self-seed, sometimes to the point of becoming a nuisance.
-Saplings flower in about 3 years.
+Saplings flower in about three years.